decentraland/adr/content/ADR-142-extended-passport-support.md

 use the "blocked" field from profiles to see/report blocked users.

 1. Equipped wearables:
-Take the information from the profile.
-There are the equipped wearables, emotes and the current name.
+take the information from the profile.
+There are the equipped wearables, emotes and DCL name.

 1. Items: wearables/emotes/names/lands: New endpoints will be created in [lambdos](https://github.com/decentraland/lambdos) for every type of item.